 Leaders need to get the word out about the organization’s vision in multiple ways — and keep the message going.
-So how do you get your organization’s vision out there?
+It’s part of why communication is so important for leaders.
+But how do you get your organization’s vision out there?
 Try these 9 tips:

-No. 2, Perfect your “elevator speech.”
+2. Perfect your “elevator speech.”
 What compelling vision can you describe in the amount of time you have during a typical elevator ride?
 Every leader needs to be able to communicate the vision in a clear, brief way.
-Be prepared to talk about it in line at the cafeteria, when you visit the customer service department, and even walking through the parking lot at the end of the day.
+Be prepared to talk about it in line at the cafeteria, when you visit the customer service department, and even walking through a parking lot.

-No. 3, Use multiple forms of media.
+3. Use multiple forms of media.
 The more channels of communication you use, the better the chance of your organization understanding the vision.
-Use the newest communication technologies, but don’t forget the tangibles: coffee mugs, t-shirts, luggage tags and whatever else you can think of that will keep the message in circulation.
+Use the newest communication technologies, but don’t forget the tangible swag like coffee mugs, T-shirts, luggage tags, or whatever else you can think of that will keep the message in circulation.

-No. 4, Have one-on-one conversations.
+4. Have one-on-one conversations.
 Engage others.
-Personal connections give leaders opportunities to transmit information, receive feedback, build support and create energy around the vision.
+Personal connections give leaders opportunities to transmit information, receive feedback, build support, and create energy around the vision.

-No. 5, Draw a crowd internally.
-Identify key players, communicators, stakeholders and supporters within your organization who will motivate others to buy into the vision.
+5. Draw a crowd internally.
+Identify key players, communicators, stakeholders, and supporters within your organization who will motivate others to buy into the vision.

-No. 6, Go outside the company.
-Communicate to customers, partners and vendors with advertising and public relations campaigns, catalogs, and announcements.
+6. Go outside the organization.
+Communicate to customers, partners, and vendors with advertising and public relations campaigns, catalogs, and announcements.

-No. 7, Make memories.
-Create metaphors, figures of speech and slogans — and find creative ways to use them.
+7. Make memories.
+Create metaphors, figures of speech, and slogans — and find creative ways to use them.
 Write a theme song or a memorable motto.

-No. 8, Guide the expedition.
+8. Guide the expedition.
 Use visual aids and updates to keep everyone aware of the progress you are making toward your vision.
 Create a vision GPS, but don’t just give out maps.
-Travel alongside, stay out in front, offer directions and point out guideposts.
+Travel alongside, stay out in front, offer directions, and point out guideposts.